A quick guide to the different kinds of bottled water out there

 And it’s also protected within certain set vulnerability perimeters to avoid pollution and contamination but it can’t be chemically treated.
 Not only that, it’s fit for human consumption at the source (and kept in that state until bottled).

-This kind of water can originate from any type of supply (including municipal water) and can come from multiple sources.
+Sometimes known as ‘table water’ or ‘mountain water’, this kind of water can originate from any type of supply (including municipal water) and can come from multiple sources.

 It can also be treated so that it complies with chemical, microbiological and radiological safety requirements for pre-packaged water.